ThePoisoned1/DaMdBot/README.md

     you need to create a conf-pro.conf and a conf-dev.pro, paste all the contents in the [configuration templates](./conf/conf-pro-template.conf) and fill that data with your private values.

 4. Start the database.
-    To start the database u have to run the [database starter](dbStarter.py) from the main folder
+    To start the database you have to run the [database starter](dbStarter.py) from the main folder

 5. Start the bot.
     To start the bot just run [main.py](main.py) from the main folder